lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-interceptor.md

 type: article
 title: 'Metaprogramming in JavaScript: Creating a Proxy Interceptor'
 image: /blog/metaprogramming-in-javascript-creating-interceptor/featured.png
-description: Metaprogramming in JavaScript using Web APIs such as Proxy and Reflect.
+description: Metaprogramming is a very specific technique in software development in which a portion of code treats other code as its data.
+This article is about to put a light on that concept using ES6 Proxy.
 publishedOn: 25 September 2022 10:00

 head: